corb555/Task-Score/README.md

 # Task Score
-Task Score provides the score for an activity to the Behavior Designer (BD) Utility Selector based on the weights you assign to various attributes.
+Task Score provides the score for an activity to the Behavior Designer (BD) Utility Selector based on the weights you assign to  attributes.
 The BD Utility Selector then runs the activity with the highest score.
 For example, a Retrieve HealthPack task could be configured with a high weighting for low health and a high weighting for a HealthPack being nearby.
-As the health rating gets worse, the Retrieve HealthPack task gets a higher rating and eventually becomes the highest rated task for the Utility Selector.
+As the health rating gets worse, the Retrieve HealthPack task gets a higher score and eventually becomes the highest rated task for the Utility Selector.
 Using weighted attribute task scores can provide more natural and intelligent behavior for an agent's decisions rather than having a tree of binary decisions.

 # Overview of Components